 Arlo Guthrie, the son of folksinging legend Woody Guthrie, dropped out of college after his freshman year and came to stay with Ray and Alice for a few weeks.
 The Brocks acted as surrogate parents to young people like Guthrie who camped out in the church to escape ‘Establishment pressures’ and the draft.

 The neighbors hated the ‘Beatnik commune.’
 They wrote letters to the editor complaining about it, and honked their horns and yelled when driving by.

-Guthrie, 18, and his friend Richard Robbins, 19, joined Alice and Ray’s Thanksgiving dinner in 1965.
+Guthrie, 18, and his friend Richard Robbins, 19, joined Alice and Ray’s Thanksgiving dinner that year.
 Afterward, Alice asked the boys to take the trash to the town dump, but they found it closed.
 So they threw the trash down a nearby hillside.

 Hours later, Stockbridge Police Officer William ‘Obie’ Obanhein called the Brocks.
 He told Alice he had just spent two very unpleasant hours going through the trash until he found an envelope with the Brocks’ name and address on it.

 Alice ratted out Arlo Guthrie and Richard Robbins.
-Officer Obie, who had modeled for Norman Rockwell, didn’t like the long-haired hippies.
+Officer Obie (William Obanheim), who had modeled for Stockbridge artist Norman Rockwell, didn’t like the long-haired hippies.
 He decided to make an example of them.
-He arrested them and put them in a jail cell.
+So he arrested the teenagers and put them in a jail cell.
 Alice, furious with Obie, bailed them out.